 2. Schedule Time to Build Relationships

 Due to the success of the Among Us game night, regular team activities have been scheduled to intentionally set aside time for camaraderie.
 In addition to after hours fun, the team shares a lot of what’s happening in Slack, a channel-based messaging platform.
-Besides having channels for non-work water-cooler-type conversations such as #parenting, #hackjams, #volunteering and #hobbies, one specific functionality in Slack that encourages our teammates to get to know each other on a more personal level is Donut meetings.
+Besides having channels for non-work water-cooler-type conversations such as #parenting, #hackjams, #volunteering and #hobbies, one specific functionality in Slack that encourages our teammates to get to know each other on a more personal level is the Donut meetings function.